 Limits to submissions

-- Do not send work that has been published before.
+- Do not send work that has been published elsewhere.

-- Poets – please submit no more than 10 poems per issue.
+- Poetry – no more than five poems per issue, please.

-- Prose contributors – please submit no more than three pieces per issue (unless the pieces are exceptionally short).
-Include the word length of each piece below the heading on the first page.
-Preferred word length is up to 3000 words, though longer pieces will be considered.
+- Prose – no more than two pieces per issue (unless they are each fewer than 500 words).
+No piece should exceed 3000 words, including endnotes.
+Write the word length of each piece below the heading on the first page.

 How to submit work